 Rape & Domestic Violence Services

-Counselling for women who are adult survivors of childhood sexual assault is available at Lismore Women’s Health & Resource Centre through a partnership with Full Stop Australia (previously Rape and Domestic Violence Service Australia).
+Counselling for women who are adult survivors of childhood sexual assault is available at Lismore Women’s Health & Resource Centre in partnership with Full Stop Australia.
 The Counsellors are professionally qualified and trained.
 They work within a best practice trauma-based therapeutic model.

 This service is provided with our vision of vibrant and wellbeing for all women and girls.
 We empower women and girls by providing a holistic feminist health service in a safe and respectful environment.

 Our Health promotion Officer provides both in-house and outreach health promotion and illness prevention activities to women and girls.
 Activities include group workshops and presentations, pop-up health clinics undertaking women’s health and preventative health checks, and the distribution of health information and resources across the greater Lismore Region.
 This service provides women and girls with opportunities for improving their physical, mental and emotional health and wellbeing, increasing health literacy, skills and community connections, and raises public awareness and understanding of key health and wellbeing issues.

 This service provides an opportunity for women to come and speak with our Intake, Information and Referral Officer about anything that may be concerning them.
 From this point we are able to provide information on services and programs within the area that may be able to assist them further.
 This service allows women the opportunity to discuss their wants and needs and be reassured that they are being referred to a service that will best suit them.